Static site generators have quickly grown to become the preferred way to create documentation and simple websites.

 You might still need static site generators but at least now you know you have a second option 😊.

-Here is another article you might like 😊 "Google Forms: Validate a provided email address"
+Here is another article you might like 😊 "How to find broken external links on your website"